-Taking into account individual preferences, site conditions and the overall ‘style’ of the design, planting plans can be produced to identify the location, number and species of existing and new plants.
-These will often be presented in conjunction with mood boards and a plant schedule for pricing and many of the plants can be viewed at our nursery.
-Click to view an example Planting Plan.
+These can be provided as an individual service for existing or new borders where a full garden design is not required.
+Taking into account individual preferences, site conditions and the overall ‘style’ of the scheme, planting plans identify the location, number and species of existing and new plants with a schedule for pricing.
+Many of the plants can often be viewed at our plant nursery.

 8. Construction drawings and specifications

 When required, detailed construction drawings of specific features, lighting or irrigation plans can be produced.